phanandco/BusinessAnalystProject/Business Analysis.md

 - The business involves interactions between employees, with the suppliers and customers.
 - The scope of the system being developed is an iPad application that will automate most business operations that include scheduling, inventory managing, progress tracking, and quote generating for employees.
 - The proposed system is assumed to be exclusively used by the employees of the company to streamline daily tasks and improve company's efficiency.
-- The scope of the system does not include external entities.
+- The scope of the system does not include working with external entities.
 ## 3. Business overview
 Internal divisions may include:
 - The owner of the Company Harry Underhil that's managing the basic operation and hiring employees for the company.
 - Head employees that are in charge of a specific team of employee staffs for each individual projects.
 - The accountants are responsible for keeping track of clients and suplliers transactions.
 - The inventory manager has the job of keeping track of inventory, what's coming in and out.
-- Accountants and inventory managers work together to calculate expenses and profit.
+- Inventory manager will be able to generate a quote based on the supplies and service fee of a specific project.
 External divisions may include:
 - Users placing orders and receiving invoices and quotes.
 - Competitors are trying to get the most out of the market.
-- Regulators may interfere with paperwork and supply chain.
+- Regulators and suppliers may interfere with paperwork and supply chain.

 ## 4. Definitions

 ## 5. Major stakeholders
-- The major stakeholders are the Christmas Glows Company owner Harry Underhill, and the project manager Tony Underhill.
+- The major stakeholders are the clients (the Christmas Glows Company owner Harry Underhill, and the project manager Tony Underhill).
+- The users (company employees, including the inventory manager).
+- The software engineers develope, test, perform maintenance, and retirement plan for the propsed system.
 # 2. References
 - https://www.christmasglowsco.com/about
 - Tony Underhill (project manager)

 # 3. Business management requirements
 ## 1. Business environment
 - Drivers and employees are on the road most of the times so it requirement the maximum software portabliity.